Ojo-chegbe/PansGPT./embedding-service/README.md

 ## Performance Considerations

-- For production, consider using a paid plan for more resources.
 - The model is loaded at startup and kept in memory for fast inference.
+- AWS EC2 provides reliable performance and uptime.

 ## Troubleshooting

 ### Common Issues

 1. **Service not starting:**
-   - Check the logs in Render dashboard
+   - Check the AWS EC2 instance logs
    - Ensure all dependencies are in `requirements.txt`

 2. **Model loading errors:**